gauravcapil/graphql-tigersafari/README.md

 ##PRE-REQUISITES:
 Docker for desktop should me installed as we will be running a containerized postgres for this project.
-Follow: https://docs.docker.com/desktop/install/windows-install/ for necessary actions
+Follow: https://docs.docker.com/desktop/install/windows-install/ for necessary actions For e2e testing we required "jq" install using apt-get install jq

 ##To CONFIGURE PORTS AND DB CREDENTIALS:
 open and configure appropriate values in config.cfg